ihitrec/Sudoku/README.md

 - Event is structured differently which prevents the use of **event.path**.
 Instead, **this** was used which turned out to be more simple anyway.

 - Keydown event works in a different way which required setting a timeout function.
 It deletes the content if not in the 1-9 number range.

+### Code validation

+- All HTML and CSS has been validated using the W3C validator with no errors.

+- JavaScript has been validated on [Beautify Tools](https://beautifytools.com/javascript-validator.php).
+One of the errors shown is concerning variables in loops that are not otherwise defined.
+The other is timeout functions within loops referencing an outer variable which could lead to confusing semantics.
+These erors are not a problem as the use case is valid.

 ### Responsiveness